Overview and general information concerning the state CareerTech agency divisions and the services they provide to Oklahomans.

 The Agricultural Education Division administers Agricultural Education offerings in 353 high schools.
 These programs prepare students for careers in production agriculture, agribusiness, and other emerging agricultural-related occupations.
 The CareerTech student organization affiliated with Agricultural Education is FFA.

-The Business and Information Technology Education Division administers Business Education offerings in technology centers and comprehensive high schools.
+The Business, Marketing and Information Technology Education Division administers offerings in technology centers and comprehensive high schools.
 Products and services are provided to promote the development of a comprehensive delivery system that is customer-focused and client-based.
-Through Business Professionals of America (BPA), the CareerTech student organization affiliated with BITE, students gain necessary skills to compete in the marketplace by accepting the responsibility of success and the challenge of learning.
+Through Business Professionals of America (BPA) and DECA, the CareerTech student organizations affiliated with BMITE, students gain necessary skills to compete in the marketplace by accepting the responsibility of success and the challenge of learning.

 The Career and Academic Connections Division creates and distributes career development products, offers quality professional development training, and provides technical assistance and leadership for career and academic development.